trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/prepare-account.md

    octez-client -E http://127.0.0.1:8732 config init
    ```

-   If you have already initialized the Octez client, run this command to switch to your node:
+   If you have already initialized the Octez client, run this command to instruct it to query your node:

    ```bash
    octez-client -E http://127.0.0.1:8732 config update